 Parent evenings are also offered in term 1, term 4 and term 6 to discuss progress towards meeting outcomes.

 All parents are offered support on how to work with their children outside of school through termly class topic letters and other events that are held through out the year for parents on how to help their child make progress.

 What arrangements are in place for supporting children and young people moving between year groups in school and for moving from the primary phase to the secondary phase of education?

-At MVW Academy, Foundation Stage 1 (FS1) children are in the same classroom as FS2 children (Reception) so when children transition into school they already know the room, staff and the classroom routines.
-This also has a settling effect on the children who transition from other preschool settings.
-The school also offers 5/6 transition afternoons in the Summer Term before they start school.
+At MVW Academy, Foundation Stage 1 (FS1) children are in the classroom next door to FS2 children (Reception) and share the same outdoor space so when children transition into school they already know the room, staff and the classroom routines.

 Towards the end of each school year, class teachers meet to share information to help make transition from one class into another as seamless as possible for all pupils.
 Children also experience some time with their new class teachers.
 For children with SEND, this provision may be increased and a new class teacher might, for example, provide a transition book to a child who finds change difficult so that child knows what to expect when they move class.